RIscRIpt/flatcheat/README.md

 #flatcheat

-Counter-Strike 1.6 ring3 cheat `Steam-only` written in FASM (flat assembler)
+Counter-Strike 1.6 ring3 cheat `Steam-only` written in FASM (flat assembler).

+As of July 12th 2014 is no longer open source.
+Updated versions are closed source and are available at http://riscript.com/ in the 'Downloads' section for registered members.

 ---
 ### Features: